Gringo Trails

 film still

 As dramatically as travelers are altered by new landscapes, values and belief systems, they also alter the people and places they visit.
-A man getting lost in the Amazon jungle in 1981 has had an unexpected effect on future generations.
 The original inhabitant of an island on the Salt Flats of Bolivia faces the dilemma of trying to preserve its ecosystem while still allowing outsiders to experience its unique magic.
 A traveler's search for an "unspoiled" island paradise in Thailand has unintended but devastating consequences and poses ethical quandaries for locals in a position to profit from tourism.
 A woman's romantic fantasies about "the unknown" meet reality in Timbuktu.
 Locals worldwide express the desire for visitors to better understand how to respectfully walk on their sacred lands, including an indigenous community that has become a model for sustainable tourism in South America.

 film still